aifatelescope/datared/_sources/overview-pythontools.md

  * [](./CMD.ipynb): construct and calibrate a CMD from the photometric catalogs
  * [](./lightcurve.ipynb): build a lightcurve (i.e., brightness as function of time) of an exoplanet transit based on the photometric catalogs

 You might also be interested in:
+ * [](./astrometry.ipynb): builds an accurate WCS for your science images.
+In case your images don't come with a WCS, use this before performing photometry or stacking!
  * [](./stack.ipynb): (optional!) reproject science frames on a common pixel grid, coadd them, and create a colour image